 - Comfort your body: Eat something healthy.
 Lie down and take a nap.
 Take a walk.
 Give yourself a big hug!
 Anything you can do to improve how you feel physically gives you a big dose of self-compassion.

 Self-compassion is learned slowly for those of us wired to be self-critical when we make a mistake.
 The fruit of self-compassion is learning to begin to hold our struggles and ourselves in a loving embrace, just as we are, one moment at a time.
-In honor of Mental Health Month, what is one thing you will do to show yourself some self-compassion today?
+We can begin by taking a moment now and asking ourselves, “what is one thing you will do to show yourself some self-compassion today?”

 If you are struggling, know that there are counselors available 24/7 through Making Life Easier and our Employee Assistance Program (EAP).
 Making Life Easier can be reached by phone at 1-888-874-7290.
 EAP staff are available by phone at 206-263-8733 or via email at HRDEAP@kingcounty.gov.